 To ensure accurate data, Google removes invalid clicks and impressions produced both by automated services (non-human users) and human traffic (found to be suspicious or illegitimate).
 This activity is sometimes known as "spam filtering."
-The number of impressions and clicks that were removed, and considered invalid for your ads, is available in reporting in the invalid traffic category of metrics.
+The number of impressions and clicks that were removed, and considered invalid for your ads, is available in reporting in the invalid traffic category of reporting metrics.

-Other events, like bid requests and video events, may also benefit from traffic filtering, but aren't surfaced in "invalid" metrics in reporting.
+Other events, like bid requests and video events, may also benefit from traffic filtering, but aren't surfaced in invalid traffic metrics in reporting.

 How filtration is done

 Google's Ad Traffic Quality team has numerous systems in place to detect suspicious activity.
-These systems are regularly updated, and all filtration is performed so that the user (browser, robot, and so on) isn't given any indication that their traffic has been flagged for filtration.
+These systems are regularly updated, and all filtration is performed so that the user (browser, robot, and so on) isn't given any indication that their traffic was flagged for filtration.
 This helps retain the effectiveness of traffic quality filtering.

 Pre-bid and post-serve filtration